Directors’ Duties: The UK Perspective

 The SMCR came into force in full for banks in 2018 and insurers in 2019.
 For all other FCA regulated firms, the senior manager provisions of the SMCR rules came into force on 9 December 2019, and firms were also required by this date to have identified their certification staff.
 The obligation to certify staff and the application of the individual conduct rules were originally intended to come into force on 9 December 2020.
-In response to the covid-19 pandemic, the FCA has now delayed the deadline for firms to have undertaken the first certification process and the date that the Individual Conduct Rules will come into force (and the date therefore that employees must conduct relevant training and breach notification requirements to be in place) until 31 March 2021.
+In response to the covid-19 pandemic, the FCA delayed the deadline for firms to have undertaken the first certification process and the date that the Individual Conduct Rules came into force (and the date therefore by which employees must have conducted relevant training and breach notification requirements must have been in place) was pushed back until 31 March 2021.

 In addition, to reflect the absence of certified persons from the FCA register under the new regime, the FCA has created a new public directory of certified individuals.
-The deadline for reporting individuals to be included in the directory has also been extended to 31 March 2021 to reflect the extension of time for certifying them.
-However, the FCA has stressed that if firms can comply with the original deadline of 9 December 2020, they should.
+The deadline for reporting individuals to be included in the directory was also extended to 31 March 2021 to reflect the extension of time for certifying them.52 However, the FCA has stressed that firms should comply with the original deadline of 9 December 2020, where possible.

 Consequences of breach